AnandLakabshetti/C-/readme.txt

 String :
 it is new data type in a C++;
-string lenght can be changed run time, by this we can overcome the problem of malloc and realloc.
+string length can be changed run time, by this we can overcome the problem of malloc and realloc.

 S="Hello"
 cout << s;